davidrasm/MolEpi/_posts/tutorials/2024-01-15-bioinformatics-week2.markdown

 [amplicon]: <https://sandbox.bio/tutorials/viral-amplicon>

-If you really want to get advanced, you can check out the [Genomic intervals with bedtools tutorial][bedtools] to see how to locate and annotate specific genomic features like genes and primer binding sites in genomes
+If you really want to get advanced, you can check out the [Genomic intervals with bedtools tutorial][bedtools] to see how to locate and annotate specific genomic features like genes and primer binding sites within a genome sequence.

 [bedtools]: <https://sandbox.bio/tutorials/bedtools-intro>